x86txt/portfolio/proposals/cyware/README.md

 <img src="./assets/grafana-node-stats.gif" alt="animated example of grafana node stats with logs" style="width:862px; height:427px; border: 1px solid black; box-shadow: 5px 5px 5px #999">
 </p>

 We would include this as part of the overall deployment, exposed for internal client usage.
-How much functionality we wanted to expose to the customer would need to be discussed and the potential for generating support queries considered, but at a minimum we could include a set of pre-built dashboards to monitor resource usage and to proactively analyze application logs for issues that we know about.
+How much functionality we wanted to expose to the customer would need to be discussed and the potential for generating support queries considered, but at a minimum we could include a set of pre-built dashboards to monitor resource usage and to proactively analyze application logs for problematic situations or conditions that we are aware of.

-Exposing the ability for customers to enter an email address for alerts and the webhook functionality of Grafana would be very useful and limit the need to engage Cyware staff for assistance.
+Exposing the ability for customers to enter an email address for alerts along with the webhook functionality of Grafana would be very useful and further limit the need to engage Cyware staff for assistance.

-As we learn about new issues in the normal course of business by running our SaaS application, we would update the Grafana logic and include it via our standard version release cycle, included with the overall package release and brought to the customers attention via our release notes.
+As we learn about new issues in the normal course of business by running our SaaS application and interaction with self-deployed customers, we would update the Grafana logic and include it via our standard version release cycle, included with the overall package releases, and brought to the customers attention via our release notes.
+Drawing attention to this should incentivize customers to remain up-to-date and related, being able to send update notifications to our customers would be a very worthwhile pursuit and something we could explore to further enhance this offering.

 ## 3. Maintenance

 ### Customer Perspective

-This solution would offload the majority of the maintenance burden to the client and give Cyware confidence that if a customer does perform an upgrade, we have tested the latest version extensively before release.
+This solution would offload virtually all of the maintenance burden to the client and give Cyware confidence that if a customer does perform an upgrade, we have tested the latest version extensively before release.

-As noted in the [Package Architecture](#package-architecture) section, if we wanted to provide a more polished, professional look for the OVA, and this of course could be extended to our containerized clients as well, we could look at using one of the numerous off the shelf control panels, customized to just the functionality we wanted to expose, such as application start/stop, certificate injection, application upgrades (via containers under the hood), log file shipping, and/or reboot of the entire application VM.
+As noted in the [Package Architecture](#package-architecture) section, if we wanted to provide a more polished, professional look for the OVA, and this of course could be extended to our containerized clients as well, we could look at using one of the numerous off the shelf control panels, customized to only the functionality we wanted to expose.
+For example functions such as application start/stop, certificate injection, application upgrades (via containers under the hood), log file shipping, backup/restore, and/or reboot of the entire application VM.

 > **Note**
 > I understand that Cyware has extensive Django experience, so we could build this out using any of the numerous 'admin panel' projects - something like the [Django Control Center](https://github.com/byashimov/django-controlcenter) would probably work great for our needs.
 If not, a generic Linux control panel like [Cockpit](https://cockpit-project.org/) or [TinyCP](https://tinycp.com/) could be skinned to look very professional and polished.